jorgehcorrea/fabri2020/docs/assignments/week09.md

-# 9. E-Textiles and Wearables II
+# 9. Textile as scaffold

 This week I worked on defining my final project idea and started to getting used to the documentation process.